 The construction is functorial, so that if is an -module morphism then there is a corresponding -algebra morphism ;

--algebra morphisms to commutative -algebras are in natural bijection with -module morphisms .
-As a special case:
+There is a natural bijection between -algebra morphisms to commutative -algebras and -module morphisms .

-Since is a left adjoint it commutes with all colimits; in particular, it commutes with coproducts.
+Since is a left adjoint it commutes with all colimits; in particular, it commutes with coproducts (which again are called direct sums in these categories).

 The construction